Compliance

 ■Compliance Awareness Surveys and Self-Inspections

-To ascertain the degree to which compliance awareness has been incorporated into the company and whether there are any signs of problems, we conduct an annual compliance implementation questionnaire survey of all employees.
-The results of the survey are reported to the Internal Controls Committee, and measures are implemented throughout the company, and each workplace also conducts improvement activities led by compliance advocates by referring to the departmental feedback reports of the questionnaires.
+To ascertain the degree to which compliance awareness has been incorporated into the Company and whether there are any signs of problems, we conduct an annual compliance implementation questionnaire survey of all employees.
+The results of the survey are reported to the Internal Controls Committee, and measures are implemented throughout the company, and each workplace also conducts improvement activities engages in improvement activities that are based on feedback reports from employee surveys.

-In the FY2023 survey, awareness of the Toyoda Gosei Guidelines for Business Ethics was 94%, and the implementation of activities to promote compliance and make the Guidelines known to people was 95% (see figures above).
+In the FY2024 survey, awareness of the Toyoda Gosei Guidelines for Business Ethics was 95%, and the implementation of activities to promote compliance and make the Guidelines known to people was 96% (see figures above).

-Domestic and overseas Group companies conduct annual self-inspections of the status of their compliance implementation systems, status of compliance with antitrust and competition laws, other important laws and regulations, and on the absence of corrupt practices including bribery, as well as risks in key functions including internal controls, human resources, accounting, procurement, and quality.
+Group companies in Japan and overseas conduct annual self-inspections of the status of their compliance implementation systems, status of compliance with antitrust and competition laws, other important laws and regulations, and on the absence of corrupt practices including bribery, as well as risks in key functions including internal controls, human resources, accounting, procurement, and quality.
 Based on these results, our functional departments guide each company in rule-setting and training, continuously reinforcing compliance across the Toyoda Gosei Group by implementing the PDCA cycle.

 ■Initiatives for the Prevention of Antitrust and Competition Law Violations

 Initiatives for the Prevention of Antitrust and Competition Law Violations The Group Charter for Business Ethics states that the Toyoda Gosei Group will conduct business activities with a spirit of “fair and free competition” (compliance with antitrust and competition laws).
-We have formulated the Codes of Conduct for Antitrust Law Compliance as guidelines to be followed by our employees, and are working to ensure thorough compliance by employees through training and educational activities.
+We have formulated the Codes of Conduct for Antitrust Law Compliance as guidelines and are working to ensure thorough compliance by employees through training and educational activities.
 Antitrust law compliance manuals based on the laws of each country are prepared for the regions where Group companies are located, and initiatives are made to prevent anticompetitive acts globally.

 ■Initiatives to Prevent Corruption